kainatquaderee/Dhan/README.rst

 ******
-Lutris
+Dhan-khet
 ******

 |LiberaPayBadge|_ |PatreonBadge|_

-Lutris helps you install and play video games from all eras and from most gaming systems.
+Dhan-khet helps you install and play video games from all eras and from most gaming systems.
 By leveraging and combining existing emulators, engine re-implementations and compatibility layers, it gives you a central interface to launch all your games.